ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-services.md

 The following services are included with your {{site.data.keyword.rw}} instance.
 Some of the included add-on services require configuration setup.
 * [Veeam Backup and Replication](/docs/vmwaresolutions?topic=vmwaresolutions-veeamvm_overview)
 * [Caveonix RiskForesight](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_considerations)
-* [Juniper vSRX](/docs/vmwaresolutions?topic=vmwaresolutions-juniper-overview), if you're using **Gateway cluster with Juniper vSRX** as your firewall appliance
+* [Juniper vSRX](/docs/vmwaresolutions?topic=vmwaresolutions-juniper-overview), if you're using **Gateway cluster with Juniper vSRX** as your firewall appliance.
-* [FortiGate Virtual Appliance](/docs/vmwaresolutions?topic=vmwaresolutions-fortinetvm_considerations), if you're using **Gateway cluster with FortiGate Virtual Appliance** as your firewall appliance
+* [FortiGate Virtual Appliance](/docs/vmwaresolutions?topic=vmwaresolutions-fortinetvm_considerations), if you're using **Gateway cluster with FortiGate Virtual Appliance** as your firewall appliance.
 * [VMware Aria Operations and VMware Aria Operations for Logs](/docs/vmwaresolutions?topic=vmwaresolutions-vrops_overview)

 ## Optional services